In This Article

 Step 5: Enclose the moss ball with the plastic, and tie the plastic to the stem above and below the ball.

 Step 6: After several months, when you see that new roots have formed, take off the plastic.
 Cut the cane just below the new root growth.
 Leaving the moss around the roots, plant this new dumb cane in a new pot with fresh soil.

-How to Propagate Your Dumb Cane Via Cane Cuttings
+How to Propagate Dumb Cane Plant via Cuttings

-Save the leafless stem from the air layering process to make new baby plants.
+Save the leafless stem from the air layering process to propagate new baby plants.

-Step 2: Lay the section of cane flat on the sand so that it is partially covered.
+Step 2: Lay the section of cane flat on the sand so that it's partially covered.
 Keep the sand moist.
 Eventually, new plants will begin to grow along the cane.

 Step 3: When the new plants are around two inches in height, cut them from the cane, and plant them in rooting medium.

 Watch for shriveling or drooping leaves, as that's a sign your plant needs water.
 If you notice lower leaves yellowing or dropping, that's a sign of overwatering, which will rot the stem and kill your plant.
 Crispness on the edges of the leaves indicates that your conditions are too dry for the plant.

 Is Dumb Cane Plant Toxic?